artsy/eigen/docs/developing_a_feature.md

 - How to Develop a Feature in [Eigen](#how-to-develop-a-feature-in-eigen)
 - Add a feature flag [link](#add-a-feature-flag)
   - Step 1: Configure the feature flag on features.ts and echo [link](#step-1-configure-the-feature-flag-on-featurests)
-  - Step 2: Add the feature flag in the part of code where it will be used [link](#step-2-add-the-feature-flag-in-the-part-of-code-where-it-will-be-used)
+  - Step 2: Place the feature flag in the part of code where it will be used [link](#step-2-place-the-feature-flag-in-the-part-of-code-where-it-will-be-used)
   - Step 3: Enable the feature flag [link](#step-3-enable-the-feature-flag)
 - Test a feature flag [link](#test-a-feature-flag)
 - [QA](#qa)